kevbennett/CP317_ECommerce_Project/USER_MANUAL.md

-# Canadian Catalog — User Manual & Quick Start
+# Canadian Catalog ï¿½ User Manual & Quick Start

-This guide is a 1–2 page quick start for evaluators.
-It explains how to run the system locally, provides test credentials, and walks through the major features.
+This guide explains how to run the system locally, provides test credentials, and walks through the major features.

 **System Overview**
 Canadian Catalog is a full-stack e-commerce demo built with a Django REST backend and a React (Vite) frontend.
 The frontend runs on `http://127.0.0.1:5173` and talks to the backend on `http://127.0.0.1:8000` via the `/api` proxy.
 A SQLite database (`db.sqlite3`) is already included with sample products and categories.